c-haisten/c2c_summit/c2c-summit-lab-guide.md

 ![Alt text for image](/screenshots/discover-risky-assets-10.png "Optional title")

-Well done, you helped identify alerts and vulnerabilities present in Example Corp's assets!
+Well done, you helped identify alerts and vulnerabilities present in Exampli Corp's GKE assets.
+In the next section you will explore how to secure infrastructure code by looking at some of Exampli's repositories.

 #### Find and Fix Insecure Infrastructure Code